-Time frame for Doctoral Students to Maintain Satisfactory Progress in the Behavioral Neuroscience Program1:
+Time frame for Doctoral Students to Maintain Satisfactory Progress in the Behavioral Neuroscience Program:

-- IV: First-year project: Students must complete a first-year research project at the end of the first year in the spring semester.
-This is meant to be a celebratory event in which the student demonstrates his/her written and oral communication skills.
-For the written document, the student is expected to submit a manuscript in APA style at least a week in advance of the oral presentation.
-For the oral presentation, the student is expected to have a formal platform presentation that represents his/her first year project.
-The first year presentation is meant to introduce the student to the data dissemination process and not meant to necessarily reflect a complete experiment.
-In some cases, unexpected events may occur (unexpected data, trouble-shooting, etc.) For such cases, the student should present the background, hypothesis, and methodology to be employed, and perhaps theoretical data that would be expected.
-These events are often held at the end of the first year in Behavioral Neuroscience seminar. - V: Master's thesis defense and Comprehensive Exam: Students must successfully complete their Master's thesis and successfully pass the comprehensive exam by the end of their fourth year in order to be considered as making satisfactory progress.
+- 1: First-year project: Students must complete a first-year research project by the end of the spring semester of their first year.
+This project is meant to introduce the student to the data dissemination process and need not reflect a complete publishable experiment.
+The student is expected to submit a manuscript in APA style at least a week in advance of a formal oral presentation in the area seminar. - 2: Master's thesis defense and Comprehensive Exam: Students must successfully complete their Master's thesis and pass their comprehensive exam by the end of their fourth year in order to be considered as making satisfactory progress.
 The Master's thesis must be completed before continuing with the Comprehensive Exam.
-While the timelines for the Master's thesis and Comprehensive Exams are not separately identified, both must be completed by the end of the fourth year to be considered as making satisfactory progress.
 A Master's thesis is a mentor-driven document, in which the thesis advisor works closely with the student from start to end.
-While the Master's thesis is often based upon the first year project, there are cases in which the two differ. - VI: Dissertation Prospectus and Dissertation: Students must complete their Dissertation Prospectus and Dissertation within four years of the Comprehensive Examination- to be considered as making satisfactory progress.
-The dissertation is based upon the student proposing hypotheses and several testable experiments.
+While the Master's thesis is often based upon the first year project, there are cases in which the two differ. - 3: Dissertation Prospectus and Dissertation: To be considered as making satisfactory progress students must complete their Dissertation Prospectus and Dissertation within four years of the Comprehensive Examination.
 A major difference between a Master's thesis and a Ph.D. dissertation is that the Master's thesis is mentor-driven and based upon a single, publishable study.
 In contrast, a Ph.D. dissertation demonstrates more independence and understanding of the current literature by the student proposing hypotheses that can be tested in several experiments.
-Often, students might use the dissertation prospectus opportunity as a basis for a NRSA proposal.

-To maintain satisfactory standing, a student would have to meet the Graduate Education's standard for course grades and complete milestones in a timely fashion.
+To maintain satisfactory standing, a student would have to meet the Graduate College's standard for course grades and complete milestones in a timely fashion.

-1 In general, students in the Behavioral Neuroscience Program progress through the milestone within 5-6 years (i.e., 3 years to complete master's and comprehensive exam and 2-3 years to complete dissertation).
+In general, students in the Behavioral Neuroscience Program progress through the milestone within 5-6 years (i.e., 3 years to complete master's and comprehensive exam and 2-3 years to complete dissertation).
 The above timeline specifies the upper limit of progress considered to be satisfactory, which supersedes the Department's and Graduate College's limits.